 As mentioned above, Barns Green Primary School is a 'disability friendly' school.
 Our award-winning school building is fully accessible.
 We also have a full treatment room, including hoist and wet room shower area.
-We aim to teach in a way that will support
+Within our Hub we have a chill out area and sitting height magnetic white board.
+We aim to teach in a way that will support children with tendencies towards conditions such as dyslexia, dyspraxia, ADHD, and ASC, as examples.
+Our gardening area includes raised beds for easy access and all classrooms have easy access to a patio and the playground.
+Most children have access to a shared number of iPads within school, with staff and our IT company aiming to regularly update to include the latest support apps.